PietroPan/STAYWAY/README.md

 Project developed for the discipline of Distributed Systems of the master's degree in Computer Software Engineering at the University of Minho.

-Simulation of a aplication that tracks the contacts a user had and warns them of potencial being in contact with someone that has tested positive for Covid19, written in java
+Simulation of a aplication that tracks the contacts a user had and warns them of potencial being in contact with someone that has tested positive for Covid19 written in Java

 # Contributing